S2-group/NAPPA/Android-Studio-Plugin/readme.md

 There is a set of utility libraries implemented to abstract common logic between the actions.

 Changes in the source-code are not automatically pushed to the current instance of Android Studio.
-The `unIde` command must be executed again to reflect the changes.
+The `runIde` command must be executed again to reflect the changes.